Hotels in Rome, Georgia

 Americas Best Value Inn Rome

-- Free hot breakfast eliminates the morning meal search in unfamiliar territory
+- Complimentary breakfast eliminates meal planning in an unfamiliar town

 Quality Inn Cedartown